Nelson00011/EventsMulti/README.md

 ![image](https://user-images.githubusercontent.com/112737682/235285371-a3486e34-1ff6-4420-b08f-114224db5ba4.png)
 ## Description
 **EventApp** is a **REACT.js** application designed to allows user to organize events.
+User can sign up for a newletter by submitting their email User Authentification allows for additonal features.
-- User Authentification via *JSONwebtokens* using *bcrypt* allows individuals ability to edit, delete & update events only if logged in.
+- User Authentification via **JSONwebtokens** paired with **bcrypt** allows individuals ability to edit, delete & update events only if logged in.
 - *'react-router-dom'* is used to provide streamless transitioning across the web application.
 - ***CSS.modules*** in combination with bootstraps provide a clean design aesthetic across the entire application.